 If you were hurt in a motorcycle accident in Florida, you have the legal right to seek compensation for your losses.
 Depending upon the facts of your case, you could get compensation to cover your healthcare expenses, lost wages, and vehicle repairs.

 However, most drivers first need to prove that someone else caused their collision.
 Then, you can work with a motorcycle accident lawyer to get professional help building a claim.
 A lawyer can help you seek damages from an insurance company or a lawsuit.

 Contact a Florida Motorcycle Accident Attorney for Help with Your Claim Today

 The state of Florida considers lane splitting to be illegal and dangerous behavior.
 However, you can get legal help if a lane splitting motorcyclist hits you by contacting Distasio Law Firm.

-Speak to a motorcycle accident lawyer in Florida today by calling our law firm at (813) 259-0022.
+Speak to a motorcycle accident lawyer in Florida today by contacting our law firm.